Study Plans

 -1807: Aaron Burr, a former U.S. vice president, was arrested in Alabama on charges of plotting to annex Spanish territory in Louisiana and Mexico to be used toward the establishment of an independent republic.

--1878: Thomas Edison patented the first gramophone.
+-1878: Thomas Edison patented the first gramophone/phonograph.

 -1911: Actress Merle Oberon was born.